Angel's Feather: Characters

 Naoto is Shou's best friend and knew Shou before he moved to Yuusei academy and is also in the kendo club with Shou.
 He is later revealed as a black-winged; the royal white-winged's enemy.
 For this, Shou's feelings are badly hurt for losing his best friend.
+He is shown with brown hair and green eyes.